awwx/ar/readme.md

 Todo
 ----

+* The code currently requires Racket, though a compatibility mode for PLT Scheme would be useful.
 * clean up messy code in io.arc
 * I haven't been able to replicate the socket force close problem yet that Arc 3.1 solves by using custodians; is this still a problem in